 One evening I wasn’t home to make dinner for the troops so the privilege fell on the shoulders of my dear and honorable husband.
 While necessity may be the mother of invention, this one was based upon what was available to him in the fridge and pantry.
 I can scarf this pasta dish down like it’s nobody’s business.
-Here is the recipe.
+Here is the bacon and kale pasta recipe.

 Dairy-Free Mini Chocolate Cheesecakes

 When I make these, they are almost too pretty to eat.
 But once you get me going, I can’t stop.
 These are the bomb when frozen and then allowed to thaw a bit prior to serving—oh, and topped with a decadent dairy-free Kahlua Ganache, of course.
 Here is the recipe.

 Cass said: “I made this Saturday night for a party and it was a tremendous hit.
 The kids were following me around like the Pied Piper pining for seconds.
 I even spotted someone licking their plate!”